AarshRana/DTI-Project/README.md

 # DTI-Project

 A project for DTI course.
-A cab booking system under development which will have an integrated driver drowsiness system.
+A cab booking system under development which will facilitate many rental businesses to minitor, manage their cabs.